Skip to main content

 How Hours Affect Resale Value

 Hours are the single biggest factor in a used dozer's resale value after brand and model.
 The following table illustrates how value typically moves as hours accumulate on a mid-size dozer like a Cat D6.
-These are market approximations based on current listing patterns, not a universal depreciation formula — year, condition, region, attachments, and market demand all affect actual pricing.
+These are market approximations drawn largely from North American (mostly US) listing patterns, not a universal depreciation formula and not Canadian-specific figures — year, condition, region, attachments, exchange rate, and market demand all affect actual pricing.

 HoursApproximate Value (% of New)Example: $600,000 New